derekzhouai/derekzhouai.github.io/_posts/2025-09-04-building-lenet5-for-mnist.md

 > The original LeNet-5 used sigmoid/tanh activations, but here we will use ReLU for better performance.
 {: .prompt-info }

-Since MNIST images are 28x28, we'll **pad them to 32x32** before feeding them into the network.

-## 3. LeNet-5 Implementation
+## 3. LeNet-5 Model Implementation

 We'll build a PyTorch version of LeNet-5.